learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

-# Customizing Visualizations with Matplotlib - Lab
+# Customizing Visualizations with Matplotlib

 ## Introduction

-This lab will give you a chance to practice generating some basic visualizations using the techniques learnt in the previous lesson.
+This lab requires you to draw some basic visualizations using the techniques from the previous lesson.

 ## Objectives

-You will be able to:
+* Understand matplotlib plot structure for customizing plots.
+* Differentiate between absolute and relative plotting techniques.
-* Change styles and attributes for plotting objects in python to allow customisation
+* Implement and tweak high level objects in matplotlib including figure and axes.
-* Customize plots with titles, labels and positioning

-Let's let's give you a head start by generating some data for you to plot:
+Let's give you a head start by generating some data for you to plot:

-We are performing following tasks:

 ```python